blabla1337/skf-flask/skf/markdown/code_examples/java/39-code_example--XMLPrevention--.md

 	}

 	/*
-	Now we prevented malicious userinput from comming into your XML file.
+	Now we prevented malicious user input from coming into your XML file.
-	NOTE: Do not forget to also properly encode your input as a last line of defense, also In this example the XmlReader diasble's external entities by default.
+	NOTE: Do not forget to also properly encode your input as a last line of defense, also In this example the XmlReader disables external entities by default.
 		  If you should choose another parser make sure your parser disables these entities in order to prevent XXE injections.
 	*/